Nodeswitch/radio/README.md

 If you don't see anything, unplug the audio cable from your radio and confirm that you are hearing APRS packets through the loud speaker.

-If you are heading audio plug back in and adjust the audio levels, waiting some time between each change as you may not be receiving a steady stream of packets depending on your location.
+If you are hearing audio, plug back in and adjust the audio levels (see below), waiting some time between each change as you may not be receiving a steady stream of packets depending on your location.

-# Tweaking Audio
+## Tweaking Audio

 Next we'll analyse the audio levels that are reported by Direwolf.